-In an effort to keep this as organized as possible, I have added line numbers to the document starting on page 2 below.
-Initial Science Panel comments are under the header "SCIENCE PANEL COMMENTS (9.11.17)".
-First round of PI comments are italics under the header "PI RESPONSE (9.13.17)".
-Science Panel follow-up comments are under the header "SCIENCE PANEL COMMENTS (9.15.17)".
-Line numbers are referenced when necessary.
+In an effort to keep this as organized as possible, I have added line numbers to the document from pages 2 - 13 below.

-Please reply to the second round of comments using the header "PI RESPONSE (DATE)".
-Please use track changes or color text when editing the revision proposal to make it easier to see the changes that were made.
-Thank you.
+Science Panel comments are under the headers "SCIENCE PANEL COMMENTS (Date)".

+PI comments are italics under the header "PI RESPONSE (Date)".

+Line numbers referenced can be found in the document preceding this one.